MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 Attackers add users to highly privileged groups.
 They do so to gain access to more resources and to gain persistency.
 The detection relies on profiling the group modification activities of users, and alerting when an abnormal addition to a sensitive group is seen.
 Profiling is continuously performed by ATP.
 The minimum period before an alert can be triggered is one month per each domain controller.

-For a definition of sensitive groups in ATP, see [Working with the ATP console](working-with-ata-console.md#sensitive-groups).
+For a definition of sensitive groups in ATP, see [Working with the Azure ATP console](working-with-ata-console.md#sensitive-groups).

 The detection relies on [events audited on domain controllers](https://docs.microsoft.com/advanced-threat-analytics/configure-event-collection).
-To make sure your domain controllers audit the needed events, use the tool referenced in [ATP Auditing (AuditPol, Advanced Audit Settings Enforcement, Sensor Service discovery)](https://aka.ms/ataauditingblog).
+To make sure your domain controllers audit the needed events, use the tool referenced in [Azure ATP Auditing (AuditPol, Advanced Audit Settings Enforcement, Sensor Service discovery)](https://aka.ms/ataauditingblog).

 **Investigation**

 1. Is the group modification legitimate? </br>Legitimate group modifications that rarely occur, and were not learned as “normal”, might cause an alert, which would be considered a benign true positive.

 2. If the added object was a user account, check which actions the user account took after being added to the admin group.
-Go to the user’s page in ATP to get more context.
+Go to the user’s page in Azure ATP to get more context.
 Were there any other suspicious activities associated with the account before or after the addition took place?
 Download the **Sensitive group modification** report to see what other modifications were made and by whom during the same time period.

 **Remediation**